First-order quantum-gravitational correction to Friedmannian cosmology from covariant, holomorphic spinfoam cosmology: Robustness of the Semiclassical Cosmological Model

 for any regular, abstract boundary graph with arbitrary numbers of nodes $N$ and links $L$.
 The Lorentzian vertex amplitude $W_v$ is defined as an integral over SL(2,$\mathbb{C}$).
-The first-order vertex expansion of the transition amplitude between homogeneous, isotropic, coherent states in this setting reads
+The first-order vertex expansion of the transition amplitude between homogeneous, isotropic, coherent states in the large volume limit reads in this setting

-which is, in general, of a different functional form than the corresponding, much simpler Euclidean EPRL transition amplitude, as expected.
-Nonetheless, applying the same rudimentary dipole graph expansion, with $L = 4$ and $N = 2$, in the Lorentzian framework leads to the same result as presented in the Euclidean model.
-Therefore, the difference at hand can only come from the graph refinements, not the change from the Euclidean to the Lorentzian model.
+which is in general of a different functional form than the much simpler Euclidean EPRL transition amplitude (\ref{1}), as expected when introducing new degrees of freedom, namely $L$ and $N$.
+Note that applying the same rudimentary dipole graph expansion with $L = 4$ and $N = 2$ in the Lorentzian framework leads to exactly the same result as presented within the Euclidean model.
+Hence, no differences of the functional form occur due to the change from the Euclidean to the Lorentzian model.
 The transition amplitude (\ref{GLTA}) satisfies the Schr\"odinger-like quantum constraint equation

-Restricting the analysis to first-order quantum-gravitational corrections in the large scale limit and using the correspondence principle
+Restricting the analysis to first-order quantum-gravitational corrections in the large scale limit, and using the correspondence principle

 one obtains the following semiclassical equation